-21. INVESTMENT PROPERTIES
+20. INVESTMENT PROPERTIES

-2023 2022
+2024 2023

 HK\$'000 HK\$'000

-At 1 January 373,330 385,220
+At 1 January 339,680 373,330

-Reclassification from leasehold land and buildings 2,990
+Reclassification from leasehold land and buildings - 2,990

-Change in fair value (36,640) (11,890)
+Change in fair value (66,150) (36,640)

-At 31 December 339,680 373,330
+At 31 December 273,530 339,680

 The Group's investment properties were stated at fair value and comprised of premises and car parks held under operating leases to earn rentals or held for capital appreciation, or both.
 These premises and car parks are held under long term leases and located in Hong Kong.
-The Group had a number of investment properties and, in the opinion of directors, no individual investment property would be material as value of each individual investment property did not exceed 5% of the Group's total assets as at 31 December 2023.
+The Group had a number of investment properties and, in the opinion of directors, no individual investment property would be material as value of each individual investment property did not exceed 5% of the Group's total assets as at 31 December 2024.

 At the reporting date, the fair values of the Group's investment properties were determined by Centaline Surveyors Limited, an independent qualified professional valuer, on direct comparison approach on annually basis with reference to comparable transactions available in the relevant locality.
 In estimating the fair value of investment properties, the highest and best use of the properties is their current use.

 The fair value measurement of these investment properties was categorized as Level 3 of the three-level fair value hierarchy as defined under HKFRS 13 and there was no transfer among the three levels of the fair value hierarchy during the year.

-21. INVESTMENT PROPERTIES (Continued)
+20. INVESTMENT PROPERTIES (Continued)

-Particulars of the Group's investment properties as at 31 December 2023 are disclosed in the Appendix to the annual report and information about the determination of the fair values of these investment properties, in particular the valuation techniques, significant unobservable inputs and category of the fair value hierarchy are disclosed as below:
+Particulars of the Group's investment properties as at 31 December 2024 are disclosed in the Appendix to the annual report and information about the determination of the fair values of these investment properties, in particular the valuation techniques, significant unobservable inputs and category of the fair value hierarchy are disclosed as below:

-Properties Fair value hierarchy Valuation technique Significant unobservable inputs Range of unobservable inputs Relationship of significant unobservable inputs to fair value 2023 2022 Premises Level 3 Direct comparison method Market unit sale rate per square feet, after taking into account the age, location and individual factors such as size, view, floor level and quality of building HK\$15,000 - HK\$27,000 per square feet HK\$14,000 - HK\$28,000 per square feet An increase in percentage of market unit sale rate per square feet would result in an increase in fair value measurement of the premises by the same percentage increase, and vice versa Car parks Level 3 Direct comparison method Market unit sale rate per car park HK\$3,000,000 - HK\$6,000,000 per car park HK\$2,700,000 - HK\$4,000,000 per car park An increase in percentage of market unit sale rate per car park would result in an increase in fair value measurement of the car park by the same percentage increase, and vice versa
+Properties Fair value hierarchy Valuation technique Significant unobservable inputs Range of unobservable inputs Relationship of significant unobservable inputs to fair value 1 p 2024 2023 · Premises Level 3 Direct comparison method Market unit sale rate per square feet, after taking into account the age, location and individual factors such as size, view, floor level and quality of building HK\$14,000 - HK\$24,000 per square feet HK\$15,000 - HK\$27,000 per square feet An increase in percentage of market unit sale rate per square feet would result in an increase in fair value measurement of the premises by the same percentage increase, and vice versa Car parks Level 3 Direct comparison method Market unit sale rate per car park HK\$2,900,000 - HK\$3,800,000 per car park HK\$3,000,000 - HK\$6,000,000 per car park An increase in percentage of market unit sale rate per car park would result in an increase in fair value measurement of the car par by the same percentage increase, and vice versa

-22. FINANCIAL ASSETS AT FAIR VALUE THROUGH OCI
+21. FINANCIAL ASSETS AT FAIR VALUE THROUGH OCI